 Farm safety checklist for parents

-- do you have a safe and secure play area for young children?
+- have a safe and secure play area for young children

-- do you prevent children from playing in or around farmyards and livestock?
+- prevent children from playing in or around farmyards and livestock

-- do you prevent all children under 13 years from riding on tractors and farm machinery?
+- prevent all children under 13 years from riding on tractors and farm machinery

-- do you restrict the use of the quad to people over 16 who are properly trained and have the suitable safety equipment?
+- restrict the use of the quad and have suitable safety equipment

-- do you secure all heavy wheels, gates, heavy equipment and stacked materials to prevent them from toppling over?
+- secure all heavy wheels, gates, heavy equipment and stacked materials to prevent them from toppling over

-- is your slurry lagoon securely fenced to prevent children from gaining access and do you make sure tank covers are always in place?
+- make sure your slurry lagoon is securely fenced to prevent children from gaining access and make sure tank covers are always in place

-- do you always keep children well away when mixing slurry?
+- always keep children well away when mixing slurry

-- do you keep track of where family members are playing or working and when they are expected back?
+- keep track of where family members are playing or working and when they are expected back

-- do you make sure everyone washes their hands before eating and drinking?
+- make sure everyone washes their hands before eating and drinking

-- do you keep chemicals locked in a secure store when not in use?
+- keep chemicals locked in a secure store when not in use

-- do you make sure that guards are in place to prevent access to dangerous parts of machinery?
+- make sure that guards are in place to prevent access to dangerous parts of machinery

-- have you made sure all family members know what to do in an emergency?
+- make sure all family members know what to do in an emergency

-- have you prepared a list of emergency contact telephone numbers?
+- prepare a list of emergency contact telephone numbers

 If children are old enough, tell them about the dangers they should look out, where they are not allowed to go, and encourage them to be responsible.